 The tour of Humboldt Penguin Reserve yesterday was amazing!
-The coast was overcast but we saw so many animals it was almost unbelievable.
+Even though it was overcast along the coast, we saw an unbelievable number of animals!
 Our group of 16 was eclectic with seven Germans, a woman from the Netherlands, a Peruvian couple, a Colombian, four Chileans, and me.
 Commentary from our Chilean guide, Jorge, was excellent.

 Three small islands – Chañaral, Damas, and Choro – form the natural complex known as Humboldt Penguin National Reserve.
 The location is stunning with white-sand beaches, caves, unusual rock formations, a variety of animals and exotic birds, interesting indigenous vegetation, and radiant turquoise water.

 We were fortunate to see gray whales, sea lions, sea otters, bottlenose dolphins, penguins, pelicans, albatross, cormorants, Chilla gray foxes, and sea and shore birds I’ve never seen before.
 Sadly we didn’t see many Humboldt penguins.
 It’s the beginning of their breeding season so they’re busy preparing nests.

 The day started with a surprise gray whale citing that lasted about 30 minutes.
 I was on the wrong side of the boat, too slow, or blocked and got no photos.
 Later there were so many dolphins – maybe close to 100 – I couldn’t keep track!
 They enjoyed racing in the wake of our engine and the boat captain knew what to do to get them to play.

-The dolphins were fast and graceful and made the sweetest sounds as they came close to our boat.
+The graceful dolphins were fast and made the sweetest sounds as they came close to our boat.
 Their most magnificent antics were when two or three of them jumped in the air together in tandem.
 We literally squealed with delight as they kept coming back and repeating their incredible acrobatic performances!

 I have new appreciation for animal photographers, as getting photos of the quick-moving dolphins in action was difficult.
 My reflexes weren’t fast enough and frankly I was awe-struck seeing dolphins in their natural environment.

 On the way back to the harbor, we stopped at Isla Damas, the only island that allows tourists.
 We hiked around the island, enjoyed the beaches and views, and admired the unique Chilean vegetation.